Kirby: Squeak Squad: Gameplay

 As in most of his games, Kirby is able to copy the abilities of certain enemies by inhaling and swallowing them.
-There are also interactive environments, with obstacles that are passable with copy abilities (examples include freezing water to get across with the Ice ability, or cutting down tall tufts of grass with his Sword or Cutter ability).
+There are also interactive environments, with obstacles that are passable with copy abilities.
 Kirby is also able to collect and store copy abilities and items in his stomach, which is represented on the touch screen.
-A special power, "Bubble", can be used to create such abilities from the monsters on the screen.
-The player can combine certain abilities, similar to Kirby 64: The Crystal Shards; however, these are limited to only Sword, Fire, Ice, Spark, and Bomb (although Tornado and Wheel can be imbued with the Fire/Ice/Spark elements when making contact with them in the overworld environment).
+Only five items can be stored at a time.
+The player can combine certain abilities, similar to Kirby 64: The Crystal Shards.
 Mixing abilities is achieved by dragging one ability over another with the stylus.
-If the two are compatible with each other, they will combine and produce a new ability (example: Fire + Sword = Fire Sword).
-This can only be done if the scroll (mentioned below) for a certain ability is found.
+If the two are compatible with each other, they will combine and produce a new ability.
+This can only be done if the scroll for a certain ability is found.
 However, if they are not compatible, they will combine to create a random bubble.

-As another aspect of the storage and mixing ability, Kirby can acquire subparts of a bonus power item and then mix them to create that bonus item.
-For example, collecting three mini-Kirbys will grant the player an extra life, while collecting three small stars will generate a large star that can be used for destroying large enemies.
-Kirby can also store health-restoring items as well.

-Returning copy abilities include Beam, Bomb, Cupid, Cutter, Fighter, Fire, Hammer, Hi-Jump, Ice, Laser, Magic, Ninja, Parasol, Sleep, Spark, Sword, Throw, Tornado, U.F.O., and Wheel.
-New abilities are Animal, Bubble, Ghost, Metal, and Triple Star.
-Many of the copy abilities feature multiple attacks, a recurring trend also seen in Kirby & the Amazing Mirror.
+The game also introduces Copy Scrolls, which power-up any Copy Ability that Kirby has when chosen.